nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Not Today!:** At first level and each level after, the Fighter gains a single use of "Not Today!"
 When a Fighter would take damage (from any source) that would reduce their Hit Points from positive to Zero or below, they can spend a use and instead remain at 1 HP and negate the rest of the damage from that attack.
 These uses accumulate with each level, but each use is permanently lost upon spending.

-**Primary Tank:** Fighters receive an advantage on all Hit Dice rolls, *and* reroll all 1s on Hit Dice.
+**Primary Tank:** Fighters add 3x their Death Save bonus to their Hit Points total, instead of 1x.

 **Shield-Trained:** Fighters can use a Shield Bash with any one of their successful attack dice.
 After a bash, the Fighter loses the shield's AC bonus until the start of their next turn in combat.